apache/incubator-stormcrawler/README.md

 Once Storm is installed, the easiest way to get started is to generate a brand new StormCrawler project using \:

-`mvn archetype:generate -DarchetypeGroupId=com.digitalpebble.stormcrawler -DarchetypeArtifactId=storm-crawler-archetype -DarchetypeVersion=2.11`
+`mvn archetype:generate -DarchetypeGroupId=com.digitalpebble.stormcrawler -DarchetypeArtifactId=stormcrawler-archetype -DarchetypeVersion=2.11`

 You'll be asked to enter a groupId (e.g. com.mycompany.crawler), an artefactId (e.g. stormcrawler), a version, a package name and details about the user agent to use.